BhuwanShrestha187/OAuth-Implementation-Using-Python-and-Flask/README.md

 <h1> About the Project</h1>
 This project is made for learning basic Web Building with Flask and Python using OAuthentication for authentication purposes.
+Recently, I am working on a Capstone Project named "Handwritten Recognition System" which basically helps users to digitalize the handwritten images.
+So, I am in the middle of that project.
+And my project manager has given me the task to iontegrate <b>Login Functionality</b> in that project.
+So, taking the available scope and time into considerations, I don't want to jump directly over the project to implement these functionalities.
+So the core usage of this repo is to practice a simple prototype to implement Login Functionalities.
+It serves as a foundation for User Management in our project.

 <h2>This project is intended to meet these kind of requirements: </h2>
 <ul>